renovatebot/renovate/lib/datasource/readme.md

 ## getDigest

-Datasources that support the concept of digests (e.g. docker digests and Git commit hashes) also can export a `getDigest` function.
+Datasources that support the concept of digests (e.g. Docker digests and Git commit hashes) also can export a `getDigest` function.

 The `getDigest` function has two inputs: